Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Methods

 In a preprocessing step the gradient delays were determined with RING and a corrected trajectory is used for reconstruction \cite{Rosenzweig_Magn.Reson.Med._2018a}.
 Coil profiles were calculated with ESPIRiT \cite{Uecker_Magn.Reson.Med._2014}.
 The reconstruction was performed with the equidistant angular trajectory using an iterative SENSE reconstruction using the methods of conjugate gradients without regularization and a maximum number of 30 iteration steps.

-Due to memory limitations the IR data was compressed from 18 coils to 12 virtual coils using a singular value decomposition (SVD) \cite{Huang_Magn.Reson.Imaging_2008}.
+The IR data was compressed from 18 coils to 12 virtual coils using a singular value decomposition (SVD) \cite{Huang_Magn.Reson.Imaging_2008}.
 The data was retrospectively binned to 21, 55, and 233 spokes per frame.
 All IR datasets were reconstructed backwards in time with real-time (RT)-NLINV \cite{Uecker_NMRBiomed._2010}.
 The first reconstructed frames are then from the steady-state of the FLASH readouts, which is helpful when using temporal regularization.
+A starting regularization factor $\alpha_0$ of 1, a reduction factor of $1/2$ for decreasing $\alpha_n$ in each Gauss-Newton step, a temporal damping factor of 0.9, and 10 iterations were used for the RT-NLINV reconstruction.